ludbek/powerform/readme.md

 form.error() // {name: "a error"}
 ```
 ### .data()
-Returns the key-value paris of fields and their respective values.
+Returns the key-value pairs of fields and their respective values.

 ## Per field methods
 Field itself is getter/setter.